 Contractor: FCI Constructors, Inc. of Denver

 Description: The building faces north and is a three story buff colored brick, concrete and glass structure.
 The building is located on landscaped grounds to the north of the center of Steamboat Springs.
 The north front has three large window areas with a horizontal window area below the flat roof line.
-The third story is a gray color.
-The main entrance is on the second story at the north part of the east side.
-On the south side, the building descends the slope and has an entrance on the first story.
+The upper story is a gray color.
+On the south side, the building descends the slope with an entrance on the first story.
 The building houses the District Court and County Court of the 14th Judicial District.